 - Year-end community cleaning events

-- Free toy donation drives at libraries (also free children’s books distributed)
+- Free toy donation drives at libraries (free children’s books distributed too)

 How to maximize free-event participation

-- Pick up your ward’s monthly newsletter — primary source
+- Pick up your ward’s monthly newsletter — your primary source

-- Subscribe to FCIF email newsletter for English-language events
+- Subscribe to the FCIF email newsletter for English-language events

-- Visit kominkan in your neighborhood once — they keep flyer racks
+- Visit the kominkan in your neighborhood once — they keep flyer racks

-- Save reminders on your calendar 2 weeks before major seasonal events (Yamakasa, Dontaku)
+- Save calendar reminders two weeks before major seasonal events (Yamakasa, Dontaku)

 Cost-saving tips for paid events